Friday, July 26, 2024

 or maybe...

-I could have kept the drawing as it was
+I should have kept the drawing as it was

 with my compressed charcoal marks and her